 The Energy Transition Is Underway

-EnLink is revolutionizing how we do business, delivering energy products, like natural gas, that meet demand and power our lives, while also reducing emissions and providing midstream solutions for our customers.
+EnLink is changing how we do business, delivering energy products, like natural gas, that meet demand and power our lives, while also reducing emissions and providing midstream solutions for our customers.
 We’re getting more innovative and more efficient to ensure that EnLink will have a long-term, sustainable role in providing the energy the world needs.
-In fact, EnLink announced in May 2021 our intentions to achieve net zero emissions by 2050.
-Click here to read about our emissions reduction commitments and environmental stewardship.
+In fact, EnLink announced in May 2021 our intention to achieve a 30% reduction in methane emissions intensity by 2024 and a 30% reduction¹ in our total carbon dioxide equivalent (CO₂e) emissions intensity by 2030, as well as net zero emissions by 2050.
+Click here to read about our emissions reduction commitments and here to read about our carbon solutions group.

 Industry Regulation and Trade Organizations

 The energy industry – and in particular oil and gas – is one of the most heavily regulated industries in the United States, subject to rules and oversight set forth by local, state, and federal governmental bodies.
-Today’s energy infrastructure companies invest significant time and resources to ensure they meet or exceed these important regulations, while delivering oil and gas products that power our daily lives in a safe and responsible manner.
-At EnLink, we strive to challenge the status quo and work every year to help maximize our position across environmental, social, and governance factors.
+EnLink invests significant time and resources to ensure we meet or exceed these important regulations, while delivering oil and gas products that power our daily lives in a safe and responsible manner.

-EnLink actively participates in organizations committed to developing industry standards including the Energy Infrastructure Council, the GPA Midstream Association, the Texas Pipeline Association, the Louisiana Mid-Continent Oil and Gas Association, the New Mexico Oil and Gas Association, and other industry and community associations.
+EnLink participates in organizations committed to developing industry standards including the Environmental Partnership, Energy Infrastructure Council (EIC), the GPA Midstream Association, the Texas Pipeline Association, the Louisiana Mid-Continent Oil and Gas Association, the New Mexico Oil and Gas Association, the Petroleum Alliance of Oklahoma, and other industry and community associations.
+EnLink is playing an important role in helping the midstream industry become more transparent and sustainable through our participation in an environmental, social, and governance (ESG) working group of EIC and GPA member companies.
+The goal of the group is to evolve reporting standards and make it easier for stakeholders to find and interpret sustainability data from midstream companies.

 Providing Financial Stability

 The energy industry has a proud track record of helping keep Americans employed and financially stable by providing well-paying jobs, and EnLink provides the same for our employees.
-In fact, the lowest 10% of EnLink employees’ base wages in 2020 equated to 182% of the living wage national average¹, and our median employee earned approximately 300% of the living wage national average.
+In fact, the lowest 10% of EnLink employees’ base wages in 2021 equated to 136% of the living wage national average², and our median employee earned over 200% of the living wage national average of $46,304 per year.
 This compensation model provides our employees with much desired financial stability, while also helping us secure top talent.

-1: As reported in Massachusetts Institute of Technology (MIT) Living Wage Calculator, the living wage in the United States was $16.54 per hour, or $68,808 per year ($34,504 per individual), in 2019, before taxes for a family of four (two working adults, two children); Glasmeier, Amy K. Living Wage Calculator.
-2019.
-Massachusetts Institute of Technology. livingwage.mit.edu : https://livingwage.mit.edu/articles/61-new-living-wage-data-for-now-available-on-the-tool
+- As reported March 2022 in Massachusetts Institute of Technology (MIT) Living Wage Calculator, the living wage in the United States was $22.26 per hour or $46,304 annually per individual), before taxes for a family of four (two working adults, two children); Glasmeier, Amy K. Living Wage Calculator.
+2022.
+Massachusetts Institute of Technology. https://livingwage.mit.edu